Skip to content

 You can also read about our 5 furnace room safety tips.

-Our federal government requires all heating equipment to be rated based on efficiency1 .
+Our federal government requires all heating equipment to be rated based on efficiency.
 The higher the rating, the more efficient the model.
 AFUE (Annual Fuel Utilization Efficiency) is a measurement for furnaces, and it tells you how much of the fuel your furnace uses will go to heating your home and how much could be wasted.

 It’s recommended to have your heating system serviced on an annual basis.
-This will help keep the unit working more efficiently and could help to extend the life of the entire system.
-Take a look at our furnace maintenance offers to find out more!
+This will help keep the unit working more efficiently and could help extend the entire system’s lifeTake a look at ourfurnace maintenance offers to find out more!

 Book an in-home consultation with us today.